civector/EMPTwitchBot/README.md

 ### Current Commands
 All commands start with an exclamation point.
-Brackets represent user input; do not actually include the brackets
+Brackets represent user input; do not actually include the brackets in use.

 #### Commands open to all users
-##### Basic Commands
-These "basic" commands just have a simple text response.
-They are not being listed here because they can be added, edited, and removed by admins.
-How that is done will be listed below.
-To show the current commands of the bot, use the command:
-!list_basic

 ##### Check if a Channel is Live
-`!islive [@channel]
+`!islive [@channel]`
 Checks if a channel is broadcsting and responds accordingly.

 ##### Help